immutable/unreal-immutable-sdk/README.md

 To set up Chromium remote debugging, edit project build/launch configurations in your IDE to add the following program command line argument to the appropriate configurations: `cefdebug=9222`

 Next, launch the game and then open a separate Chrome/Chromium browser and navigate to `chrome://inspect` where your app should be listed, sometimes intermittently or after a delay, under the `Remote Target #localhost` section.
 Click `inspect` to launch the remote debugging session.

-## Supported Functionality

-- GetAddress
-- GetEmail
-- CheckStoredCredentials
-- Connect
-- ConnectSilent

-See the [ImmutablePassport.h](https://github.com/immutable/unreal-immutable-sdk/blob/dc39324db204f2ba30e9c9f0ca25c070987785cb/Source/Immutable/Public/Immutable/ImmutablePassport.h#L115C8-L115C8) header for the full API.

-## Examples

-- **Sample Blueprints** - see the [sample blueprints](https://github.com/immutable/unreal-immutable-sdk/tree/main/Content/BlueprintSampleContent) for examples of how to use the Immutable Unity SDK.

-- **Sample Game** - see the [sample game](https://github.com/immutable/sample-unreal-game) for example of how to use the Immutable Unity SDK.

 ## Changelog Management